What is the Educational & Training Voucher Program?

-The Educational and Training Voucher Program (ETV) gives the Children's Division the opportunity to provide educational and training funds to assist eligible youth interested in pursuing a higher education to reach their goals.
-The Missouri ETV program is administered by Foster Care to Success.
+The Educational and Training Voucher (ETV) Program is administered by Foster Care to Success, and gives the Children's Division the opportunity to provide educational and training funds to help eligible youth interested in pursuing higher education to reach their goals.
+Help through the ETV Program is limited to a total of 5 years, up to your 26th birthday.

 Who is eligible?

 You may be eligible if you:

-- Are currently eligible for the Chafee Foster Care Program for Successful Transition to Adulthood
+- Are currently eligible for the Older Youth Program

-- Were adopted or obtained legal guardianship from foster care after your 16th birthday
+- Were in foster care and you were adopted or obtained legal guardianship after your 16th birthday